FaizArsyiP/Final-Project-Webdev/README.md

 ## About This Project
-final project of Pelatihan 2 WebDev KMTETI, creating a web using Next.js and Tailwind CSS by utilizing public APIs.
+Final project of Pelatihan 2 WebDev KMTETI, creating a web using Next.js and Tailwind CSS by utilizing public APIs.

 ## Getting Started